trinity-y/restCounterApp/README.md

   before saving, you'll want to name the file by entering your desired name on the right. it's highly reccomended that you save your piece so you don't lose it!

+## to do...
+before the piece starts, enter in a custom tempo

 ## this project shows experience with
 - reading/writing xml files
 - windows forms apps